shubjadh/Github-manager/FinalRelease.md

 3. First go to the server folder

-4. Install axios using yarn add axios

-5. Install fastify using npm init fastify
+4. Install fastify using npm init fastify

-6. Install dotenv using npm install dotenv
+5. Install dotenv using npm install dotenv

-7. First open the server directory and then run execute `yarn run server` or `npm run server`
+6. First open the server directory and then run execute `yarn run server` or `npm run server`

-8. After this go to the basic-project folder
+7. After this go to the basic-project folder

-9. Install axios using yarn add axios
+8. Install axios using yarn add axios

-4. Once the server is up and running,
+9. Once the server is up and running,

-5. You can launch the code by using the command `yarn dev` in the terminal.
+10. You can launch the code by using the command `yarn dev` in the terminal.

-6. Copy the local host link from terminal and paste it in the browser.
+11. Copy the local host link from terminal and paste it in the browser.